puppetlabs/puppet-docs/source/puppet/4.2/reference/config_about_settings.markdown

 #### Basic Settings

 For most settings, you specify the option and follow it with a value.
-An equals sign between the two (`=`) is optional, and values may optionally be surrounded by quotes.
+An equals sign between the two (`=`) is optional, and you can optionally put values in quotes.

 `--certname=temporary-name.example.com`